WINTER RATES AVAILABLE 15 May - 25 September

-Day 3 – Punga Cove to Portage Hotel
+Day 3 – Punga Cove to Torea Bay/The Portage

-<p">A challenging but rewarding day on the ridgeline between Punga Cove & Torea Saddle.
+A challenging but rewarding day on the ridgeline between Punga Cove & Torea Saddle.
 Truly grand views abound round every corner – a wonderful reward indeed.
 Stare in awe at the sunken river valleys of the Marlborough Sounds from the iconic Eatwell’s Lookout.
 At different times you can see both the Queen Charlotte and Kenepuru Sounds as you walk.
 This is a truly spectacular section of the track.
 Those who feel like a day’s rest today can opt for a boat ride around the bays’ of the Queen Charlotte Sound.
-At the end of today's walk, continue from Torea Saddle down to the Portage Hotel.
+At day's end walk from Torea Saddle down to the Portage Hotel.
 NB.
-Optional boat trip available to Portage Hotel today for non-walkers (additional cost).
+Optional boat trip available to The Portage today for non-walkers (additional cost).

 Furneaux Lodge offers a range of accommodation depending on your requirements.
 The waterfront suites used for our Classic guided walk are contemporary one bedroom apartments, and are absolutely private with stunning views.
 Our standard independent packages stay in the Tobias Junior Suites, each with own ensuite.
 The Premier package stays in upmarket studio suites with private ensuite and views out to the bay.